 Managing pay transparency effectively

 Complying with the pay transparency requirements can result in additional costs to employers, yet the costs of inaction cannot be ignored, and there even are ways that pay transparency and equity can lower costs.
-We will address these topics soon in a future blog.
+And, pay equity can be seen to have many strategic benefits beyond regulatory compliance.

 Whether you see the new regulations as a boon or a burden, they are coming.
 It’s clear that large organizations will need to prepare well before they take effect, and will need to have the systems in place to support the required analysis, reporting, pay structures, processes, communications, and compliance.